Harry Potter (film series): Production

-Filming of the series began at Leavesden Studios, Hertfordshire, England, in September 2000 and ended in December 2010, with post-production on the final film lasting until summer 2011.
+Filming for the series began at Leavesden Studios, Hertfordshire, England, in September 2000 and ended in December 2010, with post-production on the final film lasting until summer 2011.
 Leavesden Studios was the main base for filming Harry Potter, and it opened to the public as a studio tour in 2012 (renamed as Warner Bros.
 Studios, Leavesden).

 David Heyman produced all the films in the series with his production company Heyday Films, while David Barron joined the series as an executive producer on Chamber of Secrets and Goblet of Fire.
 Barron was later appointed producer on the last four films.
 Chris Columbus was an executive producer on the first two films alongside Mark Radcliffe and Michael Barnathan, but he became a producer on the third film alongside Heyman and Radcliffe.
 Other executive producers include Tanya Seghatchian and Lionel Wigram.
 J. K. Rowling, author of the series, was asked to become a producer on Goblet of Fire but declined.
 She subsequently accepted the role on the two-part Deathly Hallows.

 Heyday Films and Columbus' company 1492 Pictures collaborated with Duncan Henderson Productions in 2001, Miracle Productions in 2002, and P of A Productions in 2004.
 Even though Prisoner of Azkaban was the final film produced by 1492 Pictures, Heyday Films continued with the franchise and collaborated with Patalex IV Productions in 2005.
 The sixth film in the series, Half-Blood Prince, was the most expensive film to produce as of 2009.